tomstafford/psy6422/docs/008-rmarkdown.md

+---
+title: "Untitled"
+author: '@tomstafford'
+date: "23 April 2020"
+output: html_document
+---
 # Rmarkdown

 <div class="info">
 <p><em>Note this is a placeholder page.
-This material hasn't been taught yet.
+This material hasn’t been taught yet.
 I am adding notes online as I can, so these pages in particular may evolve quickly</em></p>
 </div>

 You need to be able to share you analysis.
 Comments are good for making code readable, but often you will want longer sections of text, mixed in with both the code you a running and the outputs of the code (e.g. the plots you are making with it).
 Do this with Rmarkdown.